Improving home safety & accessibility for everyone

 Check smoke detector and carbon monoxide batteries

-Remember to check the expiry dates of all detectors in the home.
+Check the expiry dates of all detectors in the home is an essential part of any home safety assessment.
 Be sure to replace them at least every 10 years.
 If you're in doubt, replace them all.

 Bathrooms are the most likely place to have an in-home accident.
 Wet floors, slippery bathtubs, and even the action of sitting and standing can all be hazardous.